bigmmgz/4DGS-Capture-Toolkit/README.md

 ## TODO

-- Extend the toolkit to support NeRF (Instant-NGP) dataset generation pipeline
+- Update support for the NeRF (Instant-NGP) dataset generation pipeline
-- Integrate direct training support via Postshot

 ---